lifeinfo/proteomeExpert/help/ProteomeExpert-Statistics.md

 # ProteomeExpert-Statistics

 ## Overview
-Here we provide some statistical methods for identified proteins:
+Here we provide some statistical methods for analyzing identified proteins:

   - *t*-test